Thalapathy Vijay: A superstar's journey, from child actor to action hero

 Politics: Yes or No?

-Three former Chief Ministers of Tamil Nadu had strong affiliations with the Tamil film industry - M G Ramachandran, Kalaignar Karunanidhi and J Jayalalithaa.
-Other stars including Vijayakanth, Sivaji Ganesan, Sarath Kumar and Khushbu, are also part of the state’s political history and it has been a natural progression for many actors to try their luck in politics in their later years.
+Three former chief ministers of Tamil Nadu had strong affiliations with the Tamil film industry - MGR, Kalaignar Karunanidhi and J. Jayalalithaa.
+Other stars including Vijayakanth, Sivaji Ganesan, Sarath Kumar and Khushbu, are also part of the state’s political history, and it has been a natural progression for many actors to try their luck in politics in their later years.
 Vijay’s political ambitions are widely spoken about though the actor has never made any official announcement.